Ricci de Turck flow on singular manifolds: Heat operator of the Lichnerowicz Laplacian

 Blowing up submanifolds $A$ and $D$ is a geometric procedure of introducing polar coordinates on $M^2_h$, around the submanifolds together with the minimal differential structure which turns polar coordinates into smooth functions on the blowup.
 A detailed account on the blowup procedure is given e.g. in \cite{Mel:TAP} and \cite{Gr}.
+Here we only give a basic idea and refer the reader to these references for an explicit account.

 First we blow up parabolically (i.e. we treat $\sqrt{t}$ as a smooth variable) the submanifold $A$.
 This defines $[M^2_h, A]$ as the disjoint union of $M^2_h\backslash A$ with the interior spherical normal bundle of $A$ in $M^2_h$, equipped with the minimal differential structure such that smooth functions in the interior of $M^2_h$ and polar coordinates on $M^2_h$ around $A$ are smooth.
 The interior spherical normal bundle of $A$ defines a new boundary hypersurface $-$ the front face ff in addition to the previous boundary faces $\{x=0\}, \{\wx=0\}$ and $\{t=0\}$, which lift to rf (the right face), lf (the left face) and tf (the temporal face), respectively.